 In this work, we revisit Prediction Difference analysis (\pd{}), which was originally introduced in \cite{Sikonja2008Explaining}.
 In our opinion, the beauty of \pd{} lies in its simplicity and strong connection to probability theory.
 The whole formalism is fixed by marginalizing variables and measuring prediction differences.
-It has been successfully applied on various image classification tasks \cite{gu2020contextual,Tian2017,Wei2018Explain,zintgraf2017visualizing}.
+It has been successfully applied on various image classification tasks \cite{gu2020contextual,Tian2017,Wei2018Explain,zintgraf2017visualizing} and also in Natural Language Processing, where it is referred to as input marginalization \cite{harbecke2020considering,kim2020interpretation}.
 However, all previous studies miss a comprehensive treatment in a well-controlled setting, testing analytical and experimental limits of \pd{}.
 The unifying perspective on perturbation-based attribution methods in \cite{covert2021explaining} shows how \pd{} is closely connected to Shapley values \cite{lundberg2017unified,strumbelj2013explaining} and other approaches of this category.
-In particular, \pd{} encompasses single-shot attribution methods such as occlusion \cite{Zeiler2014} or inpainting image parts with generative models ~\cite{agarwal2020explaining,lenis2020domain}.
+In particular, \pd{} encompasses single-shot attribution methods, such as occlusion \cite{Zeiler2014} or inpainting image parts with generative models~\cite{agarwal2020explaining,lenis2020domain}.
 These are, however, not covered by the foundations of \pd{} and potentially unreliable.

 Our main contribution is a novel interaction measure for \pd{}.
-It is well-founded and allows to decompose feature relevances into main and joint effects.
+It is well-founded and allows decomposing feature relevances into main and joint effects.
 Importantly, our decomposition is applicable to any interaction order and obeys a completeness relation.
-The incorporation and quantification of feature interactions, has very recently attracted interest within the XAI community, see \cite{tsang2021interpretable} for a review.
-First works on interaction effects appeared \cite{deng2020unified,Eberle_2020,janizek_explaining_2020,schnake_higher-order_2020,Tian2017}.
-Additionally, interaction measures have been proposed for Shapley-value-based approaches \cite{gosiewska2020trust,lundberg2020local,pmlr-v119-sundararajan20a,zhang2021interpreting}, global ALE-plots \cite{apley2016visualizing}, and other perturbation-based approaches \cite{Jin2020Towards,tsang2020does}. \pd{} has the particular advantage that it allows to quantify interaction effects for arbitrary (non-overlapping) feature sets, while remaining an optimal linear scaling.
+Incorporating and quantifying feature interactions has very recently attracted interest within the XAI community, see \cite{tsang2021interpretable} for a review.
+First works on interaction effects appeared in \cite{deng2020unified,Eberle_2020,janizek_explaining_2020,schnake_higher-order_2020,Tian2017}.
+Additionally, interaction measures have been proposed for Shapley value-based approaches \cite{gosiewska2020trust,lundberg2020local,pmlr-v119-sundararajan20a,zhang2021interpreting}, global ALE-plots \cite{apley2016visualizing}, and other perturbation-based approaches \cite{Jin2020Towards,tsang2020does}. \pd{} has the particular advantage that it allows quantifying interaction effects for arbitrary (non-overlapping) feature sets, while remaining an optimal linear scaling.